 >> Plain english explanations of our research projects.

 There are a number of opportunities to join our eggceptional team of scientists.
 We are an interdisciplinary and international group, united by the love of science, our famous cakeclub and any other eggcellent morale boosting activities.

 One summer studentship for 10 weeks in Summer 2018 is available in my lab.
 You will work on a quantitative imaging project and receive a stipend of £200 per week.
 If you cannot imaging a more exciting summer than one spent in the lab, please send me a CV, a personal statement and one academic reference before 1st March 2018.

 PhD students and postdocs

-In addition to a number of scholarship and fellowship opportunities for excellent students and postdocs, I will have an opening for another postdoc and a PhD student coming up shortly.
+We are always looking for excellent students and postdocs to apply for scholarships and fellowships and bridging funds are available to strong candidates with matching research interests.
 If you are motivated to work in an interdisciplinary environment, have a background in biology, physics, maths or computer science and are enthusiastic about our research, then please get in touch with your CV and a brief statement of research interests.